-There are several approaches to work cell optimization, design and layout.
-You could use the U-shaped work cell layout, a T-shaped layout, or a floating design such as an S-shaped or Z-shaped layout.
-All of these options adopt simple and straightforward rules with regards to work station setup; 1) focus on minimizing transit times between individual work stations within the cell, 2) simplify how work moves from one station and one cell to the next, and 3) make sure the layout is functional by providing operators with the ability to manage, work and oversee more than one work station.
+There are several approaches to work cell optimization, design, and layout.
+You could use the U-shaped work cell layout, a T-shaped layout, or a floating design, such as an S-shaped or Z-shaped layout.
+All of these options adopt simple rules with regards to workstation setup: 1) focus on minimizing transit times between individual workstations within the cell, 2) simplify how work moves from one station and one cell to the next, and 3) make sure the layout is functional by providing operators with the ability to manage, work and oversee more than one work station.

-We’ll review how you can use a simple analysis to determine productivity rates in individual stations, the total output from a cell, and then we'll review the various designs that follow these three aforementioned criteria.
+We'll review how you can use a simple analysis to determine productivity rates in individual stations and the total output from a cell.
+Then, we'll check the designs that follow these three criteria.

 Calculating Productivity Rates in Work Stations & Work Cells